Differentially Private Bootstrap: New Privacy Analysis and Inference Strategies: Privacy analysis of bootstrap resampling

-Intuitively, as illustrated in Figure \ref{fig:mix-fdp}, by matching the slopes of each tradeoff function $f_i$, we minimize the overall type II error given a fixed type I error.
-In Theorem \ref{thm:mixlow}, we show that $\mathrm{mix}(\{(p_i,f_i)\}_{i=1}^k)$ always gives a lower bound on the privacy cost of an arbitrary mixture mechanism.
+Intuitively, as illustrated in Figure \ref{fig:mix-fdp}, by matching the slopes of each tradeoff function $f_i$, we minimize the overall type II error given a fixed type I error, {and $\mathrm{mix}(\underline{p}, \underline{f})$ is well-defined; see Lemma \ref{lem:mix_welldef} in the appendix.} In Theorem \ref{thm:mixlow}, we show that $\mathrm{mix}(\underline{p}, \underline{f})$ always gives a lower bound on the privacy cost of an arbitrary mixture mechanism.
 Note that this general result applies to any mixture of DP mechanisms.